jennasin/Jenna-Archive/replit.md

 ## Overview

-Machine Flesh Archive is a web-based gallery application by Jenna Singh exploring the intersection of human bodies and technology.
-The project presents a curated collection of images, videos, and articles about prosthetics, neural interfaces, and biomechanical enhancement through a dark, gallery-focused interface.
-Users can browse the archive and edit content directly through an intuitive editing interface.
+Machine Flesh Archive is a static web gallery by Jenna Singh exploring the intersection of human bodies and technology.
+The project presents a curated collection of 16 items including images, videos, and articles about prosthetics, neural interfaces, and biomechanical enhancement through a dark, gallery-focused interface.
+Users can browse the archive, view detailed information about each item, and read the curatorial statement.

 **Tech Stack:**
 - **Frontend**: React with TypeScript, Vite build system
 - **UI Framework**: shadcn/ui components with Radix UI primitives
 - **Styling**: Tailwind CSS with custom dark theme
-- **Backend**: Express.js server
+- **Backend**: Express.js server (serves static files only)
-- **Database**: PostgreSQL via Neon serverless
-- **ORM**: Drizzle ORM
+- **Data Storage**: Static JSON file (`public/data/gallery.json`)
 - **Routing**: Wouter (lightweight client-side routing)
 - **State Management**: TanStack Query (React Query)